joeywhelan/es-abac/assets/article.md

 The API call below creates a security role that includes a query template.
 That template is executed every time a user with that role attempts to access a document.
 The points below break down what is happening in that template:
 - This is a filter query with two components: a [terms_set](https://www.elastic.co/docs/reference/query-languages/query-dsl/query-dsl-terms-set-query) and [terms](https://www.elastic.co/docs/reference/query-languages/query-dsl/query-dsl-terms-query) predicate.
 - The terms_set query is doing an intersection of a given document's training requirements against the user's training.
 The minimum required cardinality of the resulting set is stored in the document as 'min_training'.
-- The terms query check to see if the user's departments match at least ONE of the document's required departments.
+- The terms query checks to see if the user's departments match at least ONE of the document's required departments.

 ```python
 es.security.put_role(name="abac_role", body={